Reading and Phonics

 Synthetic Phonics is a way of teaching reading.

 Children are taught to read letters or groups of letters by saying the sound(s) they represent – so, they are taught that the letter l sounds like llllll when we say it.
 Children can then start to read words by blending (synthesising) the sounds together to make a word.

 Phonics is taught daily and from Year 1, children are grouped according to the phase at which they are working.
-Children also have Phonics Workbooks which provide reinforcement and extension activities; these are often given as homework in Year 1 and Year 2.

 In the Summer Term, children in Year 1 will take a Phonics Screening Check.
 This is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.

 The Phonics Screening Check is taken individually by all children in Year 1 in England.
 It is designed to give teachers and parents information on how your child is progressing in phonics.
 It will help to identify whether your child needs additional support at this stage so that they do not fall behind in this vital early reading skill.

 - Sound out and blend graphemes in order to read simple words.

 - Read phonically decodable one-syllable and two-syllable words, e.g. cat, sand, windmill.